amarh/openPLM/docs/en/user/features/study.rst

 Study
 =========

 This document give details about few functions you can perform from the Study view.
-The functions available in the Study view are describe in the paragraph "1.1.2 Functions related to PLMObjects : PART / DOCUMENT" .
+Some of these are describe in the section : :ref:`en-plmObject-func`.

 DOCUMENT